 Tools for sharpening

-Caution: Don't use a standard rattail file for sharpening.
-Its tapered diameter and coarse teeth will ruin your chain's cutters.
+Caution: Don’t use a standard rattail file for as a chainsaw sharpener.
+Its tapered diameter and coarse teeth will ruin your chain’s cutters.

 - A file guide.
 It holds the round file at a uniform depth as you sharpen each cutter.

 - A flat file and gauge for occasional resetting of the depth gauges.

 First, mount your round file (it’s the right size, right?
 And no rattail files) in the file guide.
 Then hold the file at a 30- or 35-degree angle (check your saw’s cutters) to the bar horizontally and at a right angle vertically.
 Now start filing.
 Count your strokes, and use the same number of strokes on each cutter.